Tarako

-Tarako (たらこ, Tarako) was a Japanese actress, voice actress and singer.
-Her debut role was as a preschooler on Urusei Yatsura.
-She was better known as the voice of Momoko "Maruko" Sakura, the titular character in the long-running anime series Chibi Maruko-chan from its debut in 1990 until its conclusion in 1992 and its subsequent revival, which premiered in 1995 and continues to air as of today.
+Tarako (たらこ, Tarako) was a Japanese actress, voice actress, singer and narrator.

+Her debut voice acting role was as a preschooler in Urusei Yatsura.
+She is most famously known as the original voice actress of Momoko "Maruko" Sakura, the titular character in the long-running television anime series Chibi Maruko-chan from its debut in 1990 until its conclusion in 1992 and its subsequent revival, which premiered in 1995 and continues to this day.

+Other notable roles of hers are as Monokuma in the Danganronpa franchise from 2016 to 2024, Frakenrobo in the long running children's anime series Let's Go!
+Anpanman, Kirara in InuYasha, the titular character of Magical Taruruto-kun, Melody in Hunter × Hunter, and Altena in Noir.

 She was employed by the talent management firm Troubadour Musique Office.

-Following her death in March 2024, Kokoro Kikuchi took over the role of Maruko in Chibi Maruko-chan after the show resumed from its month-long hiatus on April 21 of that year.